KreAch3R/aa-proxy-oap/README.md

 # aa-proxy-oap
 An "aa-proxy-rs", (a Rust implementation of AA Wireless Dongle) USB Gadget Integration for OpenAuto Pro.

-This is a WORK IN PROGRESS.
+**This is a WORK IN PROGRESS.**

 This took weeks and needed configurations across the whole Host/Headunit raspbian buster image, so I will try to document everything.
 I will come back and add/fix things for a while.
-Please hold on.

-Some terminology:
+Some **Terms** used:
 ```
 Host/Headunit:              RPI 4B running OpenAuto-Pro
 Device/USB Gadget:          RPI 4B running an emulated OTG/USB Gadget device and using dummy_hcd to become a device to itself